NE-/Learning_Notes/Languages/Fortran/Variables.md

 ## Declaring Variables
 - `<type> :: <list of variable names>`
-- Declarations placed in the beginning of the program (after program statement).
+- Declarations placed at the beginning of the program (after program statement).

 ### Variable Ranges
 - Integer: -2,147,483,648 to +2,147,483,647.